top of page

 Executive Functioning: The Real Bottleneck

-Life as an adult is complex and executive functioning challenges becomes more pronounced in adulthood.
+Life as an adult is complex, and executive functioning challenges become more pronounced.
 Adults with ADHD often struggle with:

 • Chronic procrastination